wmalab/scHiCDiff/README.md

 ### Output

-returns a data frame containing the differential chromatin interaction (DCI) analysis results, rows are bin pairs and columns contain the following items:
+return a data frame containing the differential chromatin interaction (DCI) analysis results, rows are bin pairs and columns contain the following items:

 ```
 bin_1,bin_2          The interacting region of the bin pair.